tripsankur/TicTacToe/Details.md

 ### 4.2 Metadata File

 * This file contains the Columns to extract from the input file.
-* It is a comma separated file.
+* It is a comma-separated file.
 * The column name specified in the metadata file is the default definition and the same should be used in all other places/configuration.
-* This file defines the start and end index of each field,type of the field and the format.
+* This file defines the start and end index of each field, type of the field and the format.
 (Type and Field format have not been used in this version.)

 | Column Name,Start Index,End Index,Type,Format      |
 | ----------------- |